 What Is There To Do?

-FastPass+ – Disney offers each guest 3 FastPass reservations per day for certain rides, shows, and character meetings.
+FastPass+ – Disney offers each guest three FastPass+ reservations per day for certain rides, shows, and character meetings.
 Each reservation gives you a 1-hour window to arrive for the attraction with a minimal wait.
 You may obtain more FastPasses after you use the first 3.

 Dining Plan – Guests who book a room and ticket package, may also purchase a dining plan.
 These plans are pre-paid options that provide guests “meal credits” to be used each day of their trip.

-My Disney Experience – Disney provides a planning app to keep track of FastPasses, dining reservations, and to check wait times for various rides.
+My Disney Experience – This is Disney’s planning portal that allows you to keep track of FastPass+ reservations, dining reservations, and to check wait times for various rides.
 It also includes maps of the entire resort area.

 Walt Disney World is a remarkable vacation destination that combines high-energy attractions with unique experiences.
 While there is certainly something for everyone, taking the time to explore what suits your family will be time well spent.
 Now that you know the basics, it’s time to start planning!